Ceylon Cinnamon Oil: Uses and Benefits Unveiled

 What Is Ceylon Cinnamon Oil?

-Ceylon cinnamon oil is extracted through steam distillation from the inner bark of the Cinnamomum verum tree, an evergreen that grows predominantly in Sri Lanka and southern parts of India.
-Often referred to as “true cinnamon,” it is different from the more common and less expensive Cassia cinnamon (Cinnamomum cassia), which is widely used in cooking and commercial products.
+Ceylon cinnamon oil is extracted through steam distillation from the inner bark of the Cinnamomum verum tree, which thrives in Sri Lanka and southern India.
+Known as "true cinnamon," it is considered superior to the more common and less expensive Cassia cinnamon (Cinnamomum cassia), which is frequently used in cooking and mass-produced products.

 Key Differences Between Ceylon and Cassia Cinnamon Oil